Dieg0Code/syndicate-go/README.md

 # Syndicate

-**A Go SDK for orchestrating intelligent AI agents with LLMs, tools, and workflows.**
+**A clean, simple Go SDK for building AI agent applications with LLMs, tools, and workflows.**

-Build production-ready AI applications without the complexity of direct API management.
-Create agents that work independently or together in sophisticated pipelines.
+Eliminate the complexity of managing LLM APIs directly.
+Perfect for prototypes, MVPs, and applications that need straightforward AI agent integration.

 ## 🚀 Quick Start